hsocarras/nodbus-plus/docs/protocol/modbus_master.rst

 This is a utility method that return a buffer from a boolean array for modbus function code 15.

-The value argument is a array of boolean with values to bu force to coils.
+The value argument is an array of boolean with values to be force to coils.
 For example:

 .. code-block:: javascript